The Riddle of the Sphinx (Inside No. 9): Crossword setting

 Pemberton had long been a fan of cryptic crosswords, and he was inspired to develop the episode by reading Two Girls, One on Each Knee: The Puzzling, Playful World of the Crossword, a non-fiction book by Alan Connor.
 Pemberton had first met Connor through an appearance on the BBC game show Only Connect, on which the latter was working as a question setter.
 Subsequently, he received a copy of Connor's book.
 Reading Two Girls, One on Each Knee led Pemberton to ask whether one could "dramatize doing a crossword, which is so un-dramatic?"
 Pemberton explained that he and Shearsmith relish the challenge set by writing limitations, such as basing an episode around a crossword.
 Such constraints, he felt, encourage them to produce their best work.

 With assistance from Connor, Pemberton compiled the crossword around which the episode revolves.
-Connor was credited as the episode's "Crossword consultant"; further assistance was provided by Hugh Stephenson, crossword editor for The Guardian.
+Connor was credited as the episode's "Crossword consultant"; further assistance was provided by Hugh Stephenson, then the crossword editor for The Guardian.
 The puzzle contains a range of themed entries and ninas—hidden words or messages—making it a particularly challenging crossword for a first-time designer.
 Pemberton began with ISWAPPEDCUPS, the key nina, and two of the long themed words (PUFFERFISH and ASPHYXIATION).
 He then experimented with remaining clues, and was able to include MYSTERYGUEST, KNOWITALL, UNDERSLIP and NEUN.
 A second nina (RIPNHS) was created accidentally and seen at the last minute; by introducing a middle name for Pemberton's character, the writers were able to make it a part of the plot.
 At least one of the clues used in the episode—Squires's improvised "I teach wild creature without hospital building", resulting in ARCHITECTURE—was not a good one.
 This was acknowledged by Squires in the episode, but was kept in as it reflected Squires's view of his own actions.